 Teaching during Crisis

-As we have noted all year, teaching during a crisis is challenging.
+Teaching during a crisis is challenging.
 Responding to students in your classes during national or local crises such as this one might “range from acknowledging the emotional impact of this moment, to helping students process their reactions through reflective writing, to discussing the issues within the context of your course content.
 Personal reflection on your level of skill, positionality, privilege, emotional capacity, and commitment to the community may help you and your colleagues make purposeful choices.”
 (University of Virginia Center for Teaching Excellence)

 Here’s a sampling of strategies to consider from UVA and Vanderbilt, among others: